 The Otogram is provided with packaging capable of repeated use and safe transport of the Otogram and its accessories.
-It is advised to save the original Otogram packaging for use in future transport of the Otogram.
+Saving the original Otogram packaging for use in future transport of the Otogram is strongly advised.

-If the Otogram is to be stored for extended periods, it is advised to use the original Otogram packaging in order to preserve the equipment and minimize the possibility of damage.
+If the Otogram is to be stored for extended periods, use the original Otogram packaging in order to preserve the equipment and minimize the possibility of damage.
 Please refer to the General Specification sections in Section 1 of this Guide for proper storage environment conditions.